Duchess Olga of Württemberg: Early life and family

 Princess Olga was born at Stuttgart, Württemberg on 1 March 1876.
 She was the younger twin daughter of Duke Eugen of Württemberg (1846–1877), and Grand Duchess Vera Constantinovna of Russia (1854–1912).
 Her father was chosen by Charles I of Württemberg (a distant relative) as a husband for her mother, who was Charles' and Queen Olga's niece and adopted daughter.

 Her elder brother, Duke Charles-Eugen of Württemberg, died young in 1875.
 Her older twin was Duchess Elsa of Württemberg (1876–1936), who married her husband's brother, Prince Albert of Schaumburg-Lippe.
 The twin sisters did not look alike and Olga, who was much taller than her sister, seemed to be the elder of the two.

 Her paternal grandparents were Duke Eugen of Württemberg, and Princess Mathilde of Schaumburg-Lippe.
 Her maternal grandparents were Grand Duke Konstantin Nikolayevich of Russia and Princess Alexandra of Saxe-Altenburg.

 Marriage and issue

 Olga of Württemberg with her sons: Prince Albrecht of Schaumburg-Lippe (right) and Prince Eugen of Schaumburg-Lippe (left).

 There were plans to marry Duchess Olga to Prince Maximilian of Baden, but he ultimately married Princess Marie Louise of Hanover.
-In March 1898 there were reports of her engagement to Prince Eugen of Sweden, the youngest son of King Oscar II of Sweden.
+In March 1898, there were reports of her engagement to Prince Eugen of Sweden, the youngest son of King Oscar II of Sweden.
 The marriage never occurred; Prince Eugen, a notable artist, remained a bachelor.

 On 3 November 1898, Olga was married to Prince Maximilian of Schaumburg-Lippe (1871–1904) at Stuttgart, Baden-Württemberg.
-He was a son of Wilhelm, Prince of Schaumburg-Lippe, and Bathildis, Princess of Anhalt-Dessau.
+He was the son of Wilhelm, Prince of Schaumburg-Lippe, and Bathildis, Princess of Anhalt-Dessau.
 Their marriage lasted less than six years before her husband died young.
-Together, they had three children:
+Together, they had three sons: